On the Use of Auxiliary Variables in Multilevel Regression and Poststratification: Methodology

 \section{Methodology}

-\cite{rubin83-pi} and \cite{little83-pi} point out that any model for survey outcomes should condition on all the information that predicts inclusion probabilities.
+\cite{rubin83-pi} and \cite{little83-pi} argue that any model for survey outcomes should be conditional on all the information that predicts inclusion probabilities.
 Suppose the outcome in the population is $Y_i$, the inclusion indicator is $I_i$, and the auxiliary variables of the population are denoted by $X_i$, for $i=1,\dots, N$, where $N$ is the population size.
 We consider the inference framework~\citep{Smith_1983}

 the validity of which relies on the inclusion mechanism $f(I_i|X_i)$ and the outcome model specification $f(Y_i|I_i,X_i)$.
 When the outcome $Y_i$ is correlated to the inclusion indicator $I_i$, the inclusion mechanism is informative and has to be accounted for in the analysis of sampled data $f(Y_i|I_i=1, X_i)$.
 In an ideal design with a simple random sample (SRS) or a well-controlled probability sample with fixed selection probabilities, the selection mechanism can be missing completely at random (MCAR); however, nonrepresentativeness is still a problem for the final sample since nonresponse is inevitable and low response rates often occur.
-Hence, the inclusion mechanism will deviate from MCAR.
+Thus, the inclusion mechanism will deviate from MCAR.
 The final sample could deviate from the population by unequal probabilities of unit selection, nonresponse, and coverage error.
-Survey practice often assumes that the inclusion mechanism is ignorable, i.e., missing at random (MAR), given the auxiliary information, $f(Y_i|I_i,X_i)=f(Y_i|X_i)$~\citep{rubin76}.
-However, this demands a correct outcome model specification with rich, highly predictive information $X_i$ from integrated data sources.
+Survey practice often assumes that the inclusion mechanism is ignorable, i.e., missing at random (MAR), given the auxiliary information, $f(Y_i|I_i,X_i)=f(Y_i|X_i)$~\citep{rubin:1976}.
+However, this requires a correct outcome model specification with rich, highly predictive information $X_i$ from integrated data sources.
 Probability surveys gather auxiliary information from the sampling frame and linked administrative data or census records.
 With nonprobability samples, we treat the inclusion mechanism as a quasi-randomized probability sample design and demand auxiliary information about the target population for inferences.
-By constructing poststratification cells with discretized variables $X_i$ and using cell counts from the target population as allocation weights, MRP can unify inferences of both probability and nonprobability samples and account for the design and response mechanisms.